edgio-docs/edgio-docs/src/guides/performance/rules/features.md

         </Callout>

-    -   **destination:** Define a replacement pattern that sets a new default cache-key.
+    -   **destination:** Define a replacement pattern that sets a new default cache key.

         <Callout type="tip">

           Use [feature variables](/guides/performance/rules/feature_variables) to dynamically construct this relative path.
-However, you may not use response metadata when defining a cache-key.
+However, you may not use response metadata when defining a cache key.

         </Callout>

 **Example:**

-This example demonstrates how to apply a custom default cache-key for requests to the `marketing` folder.
-Specifically, we will append the value assigned to the `Session-Type` request header to the default cache-key.
+This example demonstrates how to apply a custom default cache key for requests to the `marketing` folder.
+Specifically, we will append the value assigned to the `Session-Type` request header to the default cache key.
 A sample URL is provided below.

 `https://www.example.com/conferences/marketing/index.htm`